CP-18-01, effective 03/1/18

 anticipated date the IW may be able to return to employment.

-The last date the IW reported to work prior to taking time off due to the
+The last date the IW reported to work prior to taking time off, regardless of

-the length of time the IW worked
+the length of time the IW worked on that date.

 to Work Data: